Seton Hall University: Newark Campus

 A satellite of the main campus, the Newark Campus is home to the university's School of Law.
 Located at One Newark Center, the Law School and several academic centers of the university are housed in a modern 22-story skyscraper building.
 It is at the corner of Raymond Boulevard and McCarter Highway in the business and high-tech heart of downtown Newark, New Jersey and was completed in 1991.
 The Newark Campus building provides 210000 sqft and an additional 65000 sqft of library to the university.

 The Seton Hall University School of Law was founded in 1951.
 It is accredited by the American Bar Association (ABA) since 1951 and is also a member of the Association of American Law Schools (AALS).
 Seton Hall is one of two law schools in the state of New Jersey.
 Seton Hall Law was founded by a woman, Miriam T. Rooney, who served as dean from 1951 to 1961.
-She was not only Seton Hall's first female dean, but was the first woman dean at an ABA-accredited law school in the United States.
+She was Seton Hall's first female dean.
 Dean Kathleen M. Boozang, who assumed the role in July 2015, is the third woman dean of Seton Hall Law.